First things first, that’s not a click-bait title.

 If you think Pinterest is just for women that want to look at recipes and outfits, think again.

-It does not matter what your business or website is about — if you aren’t on Pinterest for business, you are seriously missing out on a ton of exposure, traffic, leads, and ultimately, revenue for your business.
+It doesn’t matter what your business or website is about — if you aren’t on Pinterest for business, you are seriously missing out on a ton of exposure, traffic, leads, and ultimately, revenue for your business.

 So how did we grow a predominately male-focused niche on Pinterest?
 That’s what I’m going to show you.